sensei-hacker/inavwiki/New-features-over-versions-log.md

 ## New on versions 1.8 to 1.9
 * Lots of small improvements on things what already existed, but fewer new features.
+* Initial support for SmartAudio and IRC Tramp protocols
+* Some OSD improvements, new elements, new messages
+* MSP over SmartPort to allow transmitter to talk to INAV using LUA Scripts
 * [INAV 1.8 Release notes](/iNavFlight/inav/releases/tag/1.8)
 * [INAV 1.9 Release notes](/iNavFlight/inav/releases/tag/1.9.0)